 I’m making some upgrades to my She-shop right now and one item I wanted to incorporate was a painting station.
 I know, I know; it’s a workbench – you can get paint on it.
 But really you can’t – not if you want to use the same work table for building and sanding as well.
+I’ve heard of some people deciding to use lab quality workbenches (visit this site) for all sorts of DIY work because chemicals like pain are easy to clean off of them then some other workbenches.
 It’s surprising how much paint – yes, dried paint – gets transferred to your projects with even the slightest bit of pressure.

 Corey over at Sawdust 2 Stitches built an amazing painting table using some old cabinets she picked up and by incorporating a spool of paper onto the workbench.